marco-cardoso/postcodes_uk/README.md

 # How to install it ?

-On the root folder execute :
+In the root folder execute :

     python setup.py install